 Synopsys' hybrid prototyping solution enables hardware and software engineers to:

-- Get the best of both worlds with a hybrid prototype that seamlessly links virtual and FPGA-based prototypes
+- Get the best of both worlds with a hybrid prototype

 - Start multi-core SoC prototyping earlier and achieve high-performance execution of system-level models with directly connected real-world hardware interfaces